michael-betz/Fan-Tas-Tic-machine/README.md

 sudo systemctl enable <service_name>
 sudo systemctl disable <service_name>
 ```

+# Audio volume control
+Use `alsamixer`.
+You may have to switch to a different soundcard using the F6 key to see the actual volume control.

 # SD card images
 How to take and restore a backup image of the SD card.
 Done from a debian / Ubuntu host PC.